Chapter 8: Department of Bioengineering

 After completion of the formal coursework approved by the doctoral committee, the student shall present their research proposal for comprehensive oral examinations on the coursework and the subject of their research work.
 The student should make arrangements for the comprehensive examinations through the doctoral committee.
 A student who passes the comprehensive examinations is considered a degree candidate.
 The comprehensive examinations normally must be completed within four years from the time the student is admitted to the doctoral program.
 Comprehensive examinations may be repeated once, in whole or in part, at the discretion of the doctoral committee.

-At least one month before the degree is to be conferred, the candidate must submit to the Office of the Dean of Engineering two copies of the final version of the thesis describing the research in its entirety.
-The thesis will not be considered as accepted until approved by the doctoral committee and one or more refereed articles based on it are accepted for publication in a first-tier professional or scientific journal approved by the doctoral committee.
-All doctoral theses must also be reproduced on microfilm by University Microfilms International, which keeps on deposit the master microfilm copy and responds to requests for copies by individuals and libraries.
+At least one month before the degree is to be conferred, the candidate must submit one copy of the final version of the dissertation to the department.
+The dissertation will not be considered as accepted until a copy signed by all committee members has been submitted to the library and one or more refereed articles based on it are accepted for publication in a professional or scientific journal approved by the doctoral committee.

 Time Limit for Completing Degrees